netxms/netxms-doc/adminguide/source/appendix.rst

     View, which allows to navigate SNMP MIB tree.

   Node
-    Object that represents physical server.
+    Object that represents server or device, virtual or physical.

+  Object
+    Representation of logical or physical entity.

+  Object Browser
+    :term:`View` where are seen all created :term:`objects<Object>` available for current user.

+  Object Details
+    :term:`View` where is seen available information for currently selected :term:`Object` from :term:`Object Browser`

   SNMP
     Simple Network Management Protocol.
 More details in `Wikipedia